Support the campaign!

 Dear President Moon Jae-In,

-We are writing to you to demand the immediate release of KCTU President Han Sang-Gyun.
+We are writing to you to demand the immediate release of former KCTU President Han Sang-Gyun as well as other jailed trade unionists.

-President Han has now been imprisoned for nearly two years simply for exercising his democratic right to freedom of association and peaceful assembly.
+President Han has now been imprisoned for over two years simply for exercising his democratic right to freedom of association and peaceful assembly.

-In exercising these rights, Han was calling attention to proposed polices that would have made work less secure and wages lower for millions of South Korean workers.
+In exercising these rights, Han was calling attention to proposed polices that would have made work less secure and wages lower for millions of South Korean workers, policies that your Government has been very ken to distance itself from.

-Mr. President, we know that you have expressed a deep commitment to human and worker rights.
+Mr. President, we know that you have expressed a deep commitment to human and labour rights.
+There is no morally defensible justification for Han's ongoing incarceration.

-We therefore ask you to take action now and use your authority to immediately pardon and release Han so he can spend Christmas with his family, before continuing his work defending workers’ rights across South Korea.
+We therefore ask you to take action now and use your authority to immediately pardon and release Han and other trade unionists, so they can continue their work defending workers’ rights across South Korea.